Javier Aponte Dalmau

 Javier Aponte Dalmau is a Puerto Rican politician affiliated with the Popular Democratic Party (PPD).
 He was elected to the Puerto Rico House of Representatives in 2012 to represent District 38.

+Education

-Has a bachelor's degree in business administration with a concentration in finance from the University of Puerto Rico.
-Master in Business Administration with a concentration in finance from the Interamerican University of Puerto Rico.
-Earned a Juris Doctor from the Pontifical Catholic University of Puerto Rico School of Law.
+He has a Bachelor's degree in Business Administration with a concentration in finance from the University of Puerto Rico.
+He earned a Master of Business Administration with a concentration in finance from the Interamerican University of Puerto Rico.
+He earned a Juris Doctor from the Pontifical Catholic University of Puerto Rico School of Law.